Slow-Goldstone mode generated by order from quantum disorder and its experimental detection: The model and two-steps order from quantum disorder analysis

-{\sl The strong coupling FM Mott state and the nature of the transition from the weak to strong coupling.- } In the strong coupling limit $ U/t \gg 1 $, at the integer fillings, the system gets into a Mott insulating state.
-The second order perturbation in the strong coupling expansion in $ t^2/U $ lead to a spin-$ n/2$ Ferromagnetic Heisenberg model \cite{rh}:
+In the strong coupling limit $ U/t \gg 1 $, at the integer fillings, the system gets into a Mott insulating state.
+The second order perturbation in the strong coupling expansion in $ t^2/U $ lead to a spin-$n/2$ Ferromagnetic Heisenberg model \cite{rh}:

-where \cite{dual} $J=\frac{4t^2}{U}$.
-Note that the $ \pi $ flux makes no difference in the strong coupling limit to this order \cite{ring}.
+where $J=4t^2/U$.
+Note that the $0$ or $\pi$ flux makes no difference in the strong coupling limit to this order.

-The dispersion in the long wavelength limit is the well known quadratic gapless FM mode near $ \mathbf{k}=0 $ $ \omega_k=\frac{nt^2}{U}(k_x^2+k_y^2) $.
-This is in sharp contrast to the symmetry breaking $ U(1)_c \times SU(2) \rightarrow 1 $ leading to 4 linear gapless mode in the frustrated SF phase in Eq.\ref{fourl}.
-The two possible scenarios of the quantum phase transitions between the two limits are shown in Fig.\ref{condensate}.
-Notably, the SF is involved in the transition at $ (U/t)_{c1} $, it is disentangled with the spin in the SF + FM phase, but entangled with the spin in the frustrated SF phase.
-So this could be a novel non-Ginsburg-Landau type transition.
-Note that Eq.\ref{piflux} in the $ \pi $ flux has the spin $ SU(2)_s $ symmetry, also Time reversal symmetry, so it should have no sign problem.
-Large scale QMC with soft core bosons maybe employed to investigate the nature of the transition \cite{softQMC}.
+So the ground state in the strong coupling limit is nothing but the FM Mott state.
+The dispersion in the long wavelength limit is the well-known quadratic gapless FM mode

+which is due to the spontaneous symmetry breaking $ SU(2)_s \rightarrow U(1)_s $.
+This is in sharp contrast to the symmetry breaking $ U(1)_c \times SU(2)_s \rightarrow 1 $ leading to 4 linear Goldstone modes in the frustrated SF phase in Eq.\eqref{fourl}.
+Note that the FM state included in the classically degenerate family of states at the weak coupling in Fig.\ref{classical}(c) is a SF state instead of a Mott state.

+As shown in the previous paragraph, at weak coupling, there is a BEC$\to$superfluid at $ T=0 $, then the $ U(1)_c \times SU(2)_s \rightarrow 1 $ is completely broken, which leads to the 4 Goldstone modes, and one of which is the slow-Goldstone mode.
+There is also an associated lattice symmetry breaking shown in Fig.\ref{classical}.
+At any finite $T$, the continuous symmetries have to be restored, so only one of the 4 Goldstone modes: the superfluid one $ \omega_1 $ survives.
+The finite temperature phase transition at weak coupling could be just the Kosterlitz–Thouless (KT) transition [Fig.5(b)].
+Of course, the FM order at strong coupling also disappears at any finite $ T $.
+The outstanding problem remaining is to find what could be the intervening phase between the two limits in Fig.\ref{condensate}(b).
+This will be addressed in the following work \cite{QSLown}.